Erim History, Family Crest & Coats of Arms

 The surname Erim was first found in Northumberland where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Erim family
+Early History of the Erim family

 This web page shows only a small excerpt of our Erim research.
 Another 92 words (7 lines of text) covering the years 1596, 1665, 1699, 1699, 1739, 1657, 1745, 1715 and 1719 are included under the topic Early Erim History in all our PDF Extended History products and printed products wherever possible.